 Determining the ideal strain of cannabis can be tricky, which is exactly why Certificates of Analyses are so important.
-A Certificate of Analysis (CoA) is a document provided by a third party (generally a lab) that analyses the various compounds found in your cannabis.
+A Certificate of Analysis (CoA) is a document provided by a third party (generally a lab) that analyses some of the various compounds found in your cannabis.
 This can include outlining a strain’s cannabinoid and terpene profile as well as testing for other crucial factors like pesticide residues or heavy metals.
 You can also find other information in a CoA such as manufacturer information, testing method used, and batch data.

 While not all manufacturers are not required to provide CoAs, you may be able to find them available online.
 Your local budtender may also be able to point you in the right direction.
 Some products even have scannable QR codes that link directly to a CoA report.
 You can get CoAs for many different cannabis products including flower, tincture and even edibles.